-Principle and Application How Copeland Borough Council demonstrates compliance 5.3 Striking a balance, in the membership of the governing body, between continuity and renewal All governing bodies need continuity in their membership, so that they can make the most of the pool of knowledge and understanding and the relationships that have been formed both inside and outside the organisation.
+Principle and Application How Copeland Borough Council demonstrates compliance Comments Working Paper 5.3 Striking a balance, in the membership of the governing body, between continuity and renewal All governing bodies need continuity in their membership, so that they can make the most of the pool of knowledge and understanding and the relationships that have been formed both inside and outside the organisation.
 It is also important that governing bodies are stimulated by fresh thinking and challenge and that they avoid lapsing into familiar patterns of thinking and behaviour that may not best serve the organisation's purpose.
 However, turnover in membership that is too extensive or too frequent can mean that the organisation loses the benefit of longer-serving Members' learning and experience.
+The governing body should decide how to strike the necessary balance, in its membership, between continuity in knowledge and relationships on the one hand and renewal of thinking on the other.
+It should explain the reasons for its policy.
 The Constitution gives the flexibility to change Portfolio Holders' areas of responsibilities at regular intervals.
-Action: Raise this issue as part of the workshop for Members on the Good Governance Standard The governing body should decide how to strike the necessary balance, in its membership, between continuity in knowledge and relationships on the one hand and renewal of thinking on the other.
-It should explain the reasons for its policy.
-Where an outside body appoints governors, the governing body should explain its preferred approach to continuity and renewal.
+Constitution revised April 2005 & April 2006.
+Corporate Governance Workshop held 27/3/06.
+Policy still to be developed as at 18/04/06.
+L

-Principle and Application How Copeland Borough Council demonstrates compliance 5.3 Striking a balance, in the membership of the governing body, between continuity and renewal (Cont) Options include fixed terms of membership or limits on the number of terms a Member can serve.
+Principle and Application How Copeland Borough Council demonstrates compliance Comments Working Paper 5.3 (Continued) - Where an outside body appoints governors, the governing body should explain its preferred approach to continuity and renewal.
+Options include fixed terms of membership or limits on the number of terms a Member can serve.
 Another option is to assess individual Members for their continuing objectivity every time they are being considered for reappointment; independence of mind and the ability to take new approaches are enduring characteristics of some individuals.
 Good practice example: • By sharing specific responsibilities among its members on a rota basis, the governing body can ensure that important knowledge is not vested in one or a few individuals.
+Membership of Committees / portfolioholders reviewed annually.